BiblicalStory/LIRF-BASEMAP250722/OBS_AR_MT_PERM/(AIS) Deuteronomy, S. Baylis.md

-At the **heart of the book**, and its chiastic structure, lies the **“assembly of the LORD”** — the *קהל* — a holy people gathered by God’s Word, purified for presence, and defined not by their strength but by God's nearness.
+At the **heart of the book**, and its mirror/ring structure, lies the **“assembly of the LORD”** — the *קהל* — a holy people gathered by God’s Word, purified for presence, and defined not by their strength but by God's nearness.
 This section reflects the covenantal goal first articulated in **Exodus 19**: a **kingdom of priests**, consecrated to **mediate** God's holiness to the world.